filipmachala88/filipmachala88.github.io/README.md

 [Github](https://github.com/) can offer [Github Pages](https://pages.github.com/)

 - replace URL with name of this repository
-- add to URL " / exact folder name you want to see / `index.html` "
+- add to URL after repo name slash "/" and exact folder name you want to see
 - press Enter and it should display you current website

 ## License